majk1/shellrc/README.md

 # Shell script collection

-Useful scripts for unix like systems.
+Useful scripts for unix like systems mostly for developers

 ## Usage